Can I be evicted if my landlord wants to move in?Updated August 31

 - pay you at least one month's rent.

-You do not have to move out just because you get this notice.
-You can be forced to move only if the makes an eviction against you.
+You don't have to move out just because you get this notice.
+You can be forced to move only if the (LTB) makes an eviction against you.

 But if you do want to move, you can give your landlord as little as 10 days' notice, instead of the usual 60 days.

-To ask the Board to make an eviction order, your landlord must file an Application to End a Tenancy and Evict a Tenant – Form L2.
-The Board or your landlord should send you a copy of this and a Notice of Hearing.
+To ask the LTB to make an eviction order, your landlord must file an Application to End a Tenancy and Evict a Tenant – Form L2.
+The LTB should send you a copy of this and a Notice of Hearing.

-If you don’t move out and you don’t make an agreement with your landlord, your case will go to a hearing at the Board.
+If you don't move out and you don't make an agreement with your landlord, your case will go to a hearing at the LTB.

-- that they have followed all the right steps in their application, and
+- they've followed all the right steps in their application,